AI Release Engineering

 < 1 second

 Toggle the deployment flag to false.
-Behavior reverts to the previous variant in under one second.
-No deployment pipeline.
-No on-call escalation required.
-This is the default first response to any AI quality incident.
+Behavior typically reverts to the previous variant within seconds.
+No deployment pipeline is required, and containment can begin before a full on-call response is mobilized.
+This is often the default first response to an AI quality incident.

 Tier 2 — Selective